GeekyWorld3/music-bot/README.md

-# music-bot
+#Music-Bot
-A simple music bot that u can use easily and run
+A simple discord music bot from geeky world

+#How to run
+npm install and wait for installing the dependencies

+#START
+Start with npm start

+Be sure to fill .env_example and rename it to .env